 President and CEO

-Steve Mietz, the new President and CEO of Save the Redwoods League, arrives at Save the Redwoods League following more than two decades of executive leadership and natural and cultural resources management roles across numerous national parks.
-His assignments included Point Reyes National Seashore, Grand Canyon National Park, Pearl Harbor National Memorial, Great Basin National Park and multiple regional directorships around the American West.
+Steve Mietz holds an M.S. in environmental studies from the University of Montana and a B.S. from Cornell University.
+Before becoming president and CEO of Save the Redwoods League, Mietz garnered more than two decades of executive leadership and natural and cultural resources management experience across numerous national parks and recreational areas.
+His assignments included Redwood National and State Parks, Point Reyes National Seashore, Grand Canyon National Park, Pearl Harbor National Memorial, Great Basin National Park and multiple regional directorships around the American West.

 Read more »

-In his leadership roles at other national parks and recreational areas, Mietz identified creative funding sources via state and local government agencies and nonprofits, established nonprofit park “friends” groups, oversaw scientific research and large-scale landscape projects and managed thousands of employees who serviced millions of acres and visitors annually.
+In these previous leadership roles, Mietz identified creative funding sources via state and local government agencies and nonprofits.
+He also established nonprofit park “friends groups,” oversaw scientific research and large-scale landscape projects, and managed thousands of employees who stewarded millions of acres and visitors annually.
+Throughout his public service career, Mietz has forged innovative, sustainable programs and partnerships, especially in connection with tribal groups, that have yielded new models for managing public lands.

 Leslie Parra